-In addition to lending on Spar Nord's own books, a major part of the Bank's business consists of facilitating mortgage loans on behalf of Totalkredit and DLR-Kredit.
-At end-2022, Spar Nord's total mortgage loan facilitation amounted to DKK 111.1 billion, which was DKK 0.7 billion less than at end-2021.
-Of this amount, mortgage loans facilitated from Totalkredit amounted to DKK 100.1 billion and from DLR-Kredit DKK 11.1 billion.
+In addition to lending on Spar Nord's own books, a major part of the Bank's business consists of facilitating mortgage loans on behalf of Totalkredit and DLR Kredit.
+At end-2023, Spar Nord's total mortgage loan facilitation amounted to DKK 106.3 billion, which was DKK 4.8 billion less than at 31 December 2022.
+Of this amount, mortgage loans facilitated from Totalkredit amounted to DKK 95.9 billion and from DLR Kredit DKK 10.4 billion.

-The decrease should be seen against an increase in Spar Nord's bank mortgage loans of DKK 2.3 billion and higher remortgaging activity, which resulted in capital gains and thus allowed borrowers to reduce their outstanding bond debt.
-The decrease in facilitated mortgage loans covers a fall of DKK 0.8 billion in the retail customer segment and an increase of DKK 0.2 billion in the business customer segment.
+The decrease in facilitation of mortgage loans should be seen against an increase in Spar Nord's bank mortgage loans of DKK 2.2 billion and remortgaging activity in 2023, which resulted in capital gains and thus allowed borrowers to reduce their outstanding bond debt.
+The decrease in facilitated mortgage loans covers a fall of DKK 3.8 billion in the retail customer segment and an increase of DKK 1.0 billion in the business customer segment.

 When facilitating mortgage loans, Spar Nord is responsible for customer services, facilitation and initial credit assessment in connection with the raising or remortgaging of a mortgage loans.
 Spar Nord then receives a share of the total income from the customer as payment.

 With respect to the risk of mortgage facilitation, for Totalkredit retail loans Spar Nord is generally liable for losses on the cash part of the loan that exceeds 60% of the property's mortgage lending value.
 For Totalkredit business loans, Spar Nord is liable for one-third of the loan.
-On DLR-Kredit mortgage loans, Spar Nord is liable for a 6% guarantee plus a right of setoff.
+On DLR Kredit mortgage loans, Spar Nord is liable for a 6% guarantee plus a right of setoff.

-Figure 6.17 shows the breakdown of customers who have taken out mortgage loans with Totalkredit and DLR-Kredit against Spar Nord's rating categories.
+Figure 6.17 shows the breakdown of customers who have taken out mortgage loans with Totalkredit and DLR Kredit against Spar Nord's rating categories.
 As appears from the figure, mortgage loans facilitated for customers in the best rating categories represent the bulk of this group.

-Mortgage loans arranged DLR and Totalkredit and bank exposure, by rating category
+Figure 6.17 Mortgage loans arranged DLR and Totalkredit and bank exposure, by rating category

-Mortgage loans arranged Banking activities
+■ Mortgage loans arranged ■ Banking activities

-The cooperation with Totalkredit and DLR-Kredit is based on the principle that in case of losses on the loans facilitated by Spar Nord, a full or partial setoff will be made against the commission paid to Spar Nord for its loan-facilitation services.
+The cooperation with Totalkredit and DLR Kredit is based on the principle that in case of losses on the loans facilitated by Spar Nord, a full or partial set-off will be made against the commission paid to Spar Nord for its loan-facilitation services.